MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 Please recruit the eldest family member for this purpose.

-representing your line ie: father; cousins; uncles; grandfather; great uncles; brothers; etc. In order to mitigate costs- if this is an issue for you, it is also possible to request that various family branch members contribute to the cost .
-In this way results can be distributed to all contributors related to the participant, along with a copy of the result, and a certificate.
-Only one sample need be submitted, preferably from the oldest member, until a later date when individual family members might decide to participate further.
-Both male and female Murrays may also participate in the newly released autosomal testing procedure called 'Family Finder' detailed above-which is a very exciting new testing facility with extremely powerful reporting results & is available from this website.
+In order to mitigate costs if this is an issue for you, it is also possible to request that various family branch members contribute to the cost .
+In this way results can be distributed to all contributors related to the participant along with a copy of the result, and a certificate.
+Only one sample need be submitted and preferably from the oldest member until a later date when individual family members might decide to participate further.
+As both male and female Murrays may also participate in the 'Family Finder' project detailed above via that autosomal DNA test with extremely powerful reporting results and is available to order from this website.

 Like many Clan DNA Projects we Murrays are also very keen to recruit ANY descendant of our Chieftains;